-Hastings, L. Jane (b.
-1928)
+Hastings, L. Jane (1928-2024)

 See Additional Media

-Architects around the world, and particularly women architects in Seattle and Washington, have long looked to L. Jane Hastings as an exemplar and professional leader -- and often the first to achieve key professional aspirations.
-She began her career studies in 1946 as the only female in her University of Washington architecture class of 200; and in 1953 became the eighth woman licensed as an architect in Washington since the state began licensing architects in 1923.
-Jane Hastings went on to become the principal of Washington’s oldest woman-owned architecture firm in 1959, an influential member of the International Union of Women Architects (UIFA) in its formative years, in 1975 the first woman president of the American Institute of Architects (AIA) Seattle Chapter, and in 1992 the first woman Chancellor of the AIA’s prestigious national honorary society, the College of Fellows.
+Architects around the world, and particularly women architects in Seattle and Washington, have long looked to L. Jane Hastings as an exemplar and professional leader, and often the first to achieve key professional aspirations.
+She began her career studies in 1946 as the only woman in her University of Washington architecture class of 200; and in 1953 became the eighth woman licensed as an architect in Washington since the state began licensing architects in 1923.
+Hastings went on to become the principal of Washington’s oldest woman-owned architecture firm in 1959, an influential member of the International Union of Women Architects (UIFA) in its formative years, in 1975 the first woman president of the American Institute of Architects (AIA) Seattle Chapter, and in 1992 the first woman Chancellor of the AIA’s prestigious national honorary society, the College of Fellows.

 Born Into a Boys' Generation

+Born March 3, 1928, in Seattle as the youngest child of Harry C. Hastings (1888-1966) and Amelia (known as Camille) Pugh Hastings (1897-1989), Lois Jane Hastings grew up as the only girl in an extended family that included her two older brothers, James Calvin Hastings (1924-1985) and Harry Arthur Hastings (1926-1961), and six older boy cousins.
 Both of Hastings’s parents came from families with roots in the Midwest.
 As a youth, Harry Hastings had migrated from Indiana to Colorado and then to Seattle with his family, working as a logger and later as a truck driver.
 Camille Hastings was born in Los Angeles and lost her father at an early age.
 She trained as a milliner, living on her own in Santa Rosa boarding houses before moving to Seattle, where she worked in millinery at Frederick & Nelson Department Store.
+Hastings recalls her childhood years:

 In the post-Depression era, Hastings worked, beginning at age 10, doing cooking, laundry, and other household chores for a neighbor who kept boarders.
 In her early teens she also babysat after school until midnight, and in the summers did hospital kitchen work in 12-hour shifts, pumped gas, and repaired tires at a local service station; sold bakery and yard goods in a department store; and wrote copy and set type in a Sears Roebuck print shop.
 In her free time as a teenager and continuing through college, she pursued an active athletic life as a member of the YMCA in Fauntleroy, teaching swimming, life-guarding, and playing team sports.